How Long to Smoke Ribs – Detailed Ribs Smoking Guide

 How to Prepare your Ribs for Smoking

-Spare ribs come in a slab and as I mentioned before, how you prepare them determines how long it takes to smoke ribs.
+Spare ribs come in a slab and as I mentioned before, how you prepare them determines the smoking time.
 We’ll show two of the most popular ribs smoking and preparing styles.

 But what we prefer is the Kansas City style.
 Here you will trim the top, remove the excess fat, even off the ends so you have consistent cooking throughout the process.